 Deep Security Agent platforms

 Deep Security Manager supports the use of older agent versions, but we do encourage customers to upgrade agents regularly.
 New agent releases provide additional security features and protection, higher quality, performance improvements, and updates to stay in sync with releases from each platform vendor.
+Each agent has an end-of-life date.
+For details, see Deep Security LTS life cycle dates.

 |Deep Security Agent Platform||Deep Security Agent Version|